abarolli/tradebot/README.md

 The *refresh_token* is what is used to get a new access token.
 The user must follow the [same process as before](https://developer.tdameritrade.com/content/simple-auth-local-apps) to get a new refresh token.
 Thankfully, this only expires every 90 days.
 Work is in progress to automate this with Chromium drivers.

-The *account_number* refers to the account number of your TDAmeritrade brokerage account and is only useful if you have a TDAmeritrade account and wish to see account info (positions, balances, etc).
+The *account_number* refers to the account number of your TDAmeritrade brokerage account and is only useful if you wish to see account info (positions, balances, etc).
 It is not necessary to perform the other stock related functions of Tradebot.

 Here are some code snippets to get started.